 - René Spitz Award for Lifetime Contributions to Infant Mental Health, World Association for Infant Mental Health, Amsterdam

-- Hannah Neil World of Children Award, World of Children, Inc. New Albany, OH
+- Hannah Neil World of Children Award, World of Children, Inc., New Albany, OH

 - Lifetime Achievement Award, American Academy for Cerebral Palsy and Developmental Medicine, Boston

-- Lifetime Achievement Award, Zero to Three
+- Lifetime Achievement Award, ZERO TO THREE

 - Distinguished Contributions to the Lives of Children Award, Society for Research in Child Development